-Less mess: If the stitching on your bean bag cover breaks, or if the outer cover is torn or slashed, the inner liner will usually hold the filling and prevent it from spilling out across your lounge room floor.
+Less mess: If the stitching on your bean bag cover breaks, or if the outer cover is torn or slashed, the inner liner will usually hold the filling.
+It may also prevent it from spilling out on your lounge room floor.

 While there are advantages, there are also some disadvantages, which we’ve listed below.

 The Disadvantages of Bean Bag Chair Inner Liners